AC Dynamics-aware Trajectory Optimization with Binary Enforcement for Adaptive UFLS Design: Results and Discussion

 We evaluate the framework on multiple synthetic test cases under the largest credible generation loss to assess its scalability.
 Table~\ref{tab:test_cases_results} reports the nadir and settling frequencies along with the total number of continuous and switching decision variables.
 Iter. represents the total number of iterations accumulated across all epochs.
 Since each load is divided into three shedding stages, which in turn raises the number of variables that must attain integer feasibility within the optimization.
 These variable counts correspond to the chosen time discretization of the \tos{}.

 We plot the total number of variables, including both continuous and switching variables, against the solver runtime and total iteration count in Fig.~\ref{fig:6}.
 The iteration count represents the total number of Ipopt iterations accumulated over all epochs.
 Time indicates the total runtime, including the time required for instantiating each model.
 From Fig.~\ref{fig:6}, we observe that iteration count and CPU time increase nearly linearly with network size.
 All test cases can be executed with smaller time steps, but this would require significantly greater computational resources.
 For each system, the adaptive UFLS scheme successfully halts the frequency decline and restores the system's frequency.
 The results confirm that our framework consistently achieves feasible relay decisions while preserving system stability.
-Lastly, we modified the synthetic South Carolina 500-bus system to operate in a DER scenario by designating a subset of nodes as backfeeding buses.
-This configuration enables us to evaluate how the \tos{} coordinates load-shedding actions while accounting for DER-backfeeding locations.
-Figure~\ref{fig:7} illustrates the spatial distribution of stage activations and DER nodes, demonstrating that the framework effectively arrests the frequency decline without selecting loads at DER-backfeeding buses.